Accenture/AmpliGraph/docs/ampligraph.datasets.rst

-Partitioning can be performed using one of the following partitioners.
-By default, AmpliGraph uses the ``BucketGraphPartitioner`` since its runtime performance is much better than others.
+Partitioning can be performed using one of the following options.
+By default, AmpliGraph uses the ``BucketGraphPartitioner``, since its runtime performance is much better than the others.

 .. currentmodule:: ampligraph.datasets